NEZNAMY/TAB/.github/wiki/feature_guide_layout.md

 ## Global playerlist incompatibility
 The way this feature works is by pushing all real players out of the tablist and showing fake players instead.
 As a result, enabling [Global playerlist](https://github.com/NEZNAMY/TAB/wiki/Feature-guide:-Global-playerlist) feature won't make any difference, since real players aren't visible in the tablist.
-Layout feature is capable of working with all online players connected to the server where TAB is installed, meaning it can show players from all servers when installed on BungeeCord.
+Layout feature is capable of working with all online players connected to the server where TAB is installed, meaning it can show players from all servers when installed on a proxy.
 Because of this, if you use layout, you can disable global playerlist to reduce resource usage.

 ## Per world playerlist incompatibility
 Layout works by adding 80 fake players into the tablist, pushing real player entries out of view.